SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-Alerts/README.md

     <kbd>
     ![](./images/3.png)
     </kbd>

+    Additional details on alerts and how notification can be sent when an alert occurs can be found at [Alerts in SAP HANA Database and Data Lake](https://developers.sap.com/tutorials/hana-cloud-alerts.html).

 4. Close the detail and click the *database* icon on the left panel to return to the Database Overview page.